 I've had and listened to many conversations around this recently.

-As the pandemic hit and artists moved their workshops online, they became far more accessible than ever.
+As the pandemic hit and artists moved their workshops online, they became more accessible than ever.
 Online painting courses, drawing workshops, collage classes, there's been an abundance to choose from (and I've taken as many as possible!)
-There's often talk attached to taking other artist's workshops - that if you take their class, you'll end up painting like them and copying their style.
+There's often talk attached to taking other artist's workshops - in that, if you take their class, you'll end up painting like them and copying their style.

 Well, I don't think this is the case - it might be in the beginning when you're learning a new process or technique but not in the longer term, your own style will always show through.

 In fact, I think it's brilliant to take other artist's workshops.
 I love learning about their approaches, tips + tricks and invaluable advice.
 I soak it up like a sponge and then take the parts which work for me and interpret them in my own way, into my own practice and the work is never the same as the artists.